 Tax Year 2019-20

 The Tax Year is the period of time over which tax on income is assessed.
 Tax year 2019-20 is from 6.4.2019 to 5.4.2020.
-In this year the Government is starting 'Making Tax Digital' by requiring owners of VAT registered businesses with a turnover above £85,000 to either use software that can communicate with HMRC or use the digital link of 'bridging software'.
+In this year the Government launched 'Making Tax Digital' by requiring owners of VAT registered businesses with a turnover above £85,000 to either use software that can communicate with HMRC or use the digital link of 'bridging software'.

 The significant dates to remember are the dates that tax returns should be submitted and tax paid to HMRC

 Sole traders must complete a tax return and pay the tax due for the previous Tax Year (2018-19) by 31.1.2020.

 Directors of limited companies must make a personal tax return of any income they receive from their company .

 Directors of limited companies are also responsible for the submission of a Corporation Tax return by 12 months after the end of the company's accounting year.
 Corporation Tax must be paid within 9 months of the end of the accounting year (when the accounts end).
 They must also submit accounts and a confirmation statement to Companies House each year.

 VAT must be paid and a VAT return made to HMRC by the 7th day following the end of the month after the VAT quarter.